cinepi/libcamera/Documentation/contributing.rst

 new features, or just discussing the project with the community, you can join our official public communication channels, or simply check out the code.

+The project adheres to a :ref:`code of conduct <code-of-conduct>` that maintainers, contributors and community members are expected to follow in all online and offline communication.

 Mailing List
 ------------